Faisal Khalil: 2009–10

-Faisal did not play this season because of injury he suffered in the final of the Super Cup on September 23, 2009 against Al Ain FC and Al Ahli which lost on Penalties.
+Faisal did not play this season because of an injury he suffered in the final of the Super Cup on September 23, 2009, between Al Ain FC and Al Ahli which lost on penalties.

-On 8 February 2010, Faisal Said That he will Move to one of the top teams soon (Al Ain, Al Wahda, Al Jazira), and he say that his contract expires this season, While Al Ahli, says he does not have the right to negotiate Faisal any other club since his contract will expire next year.
+On 8 February 2010, Faisal said that he would move to one of the top teams soon (Al Ain, Al Wahda, Al Jazira), and that his contract with Al Ahli expired that season.
+Al Ahli stated that he did not have the right to negotiate with any other club since his contract was to expire the following year.

-On 18 August 2010, Faisal Khalil renews his contract with Al Ahli .and he says " This Period i have witnessed that some of the gossip is not true in the media in general and the boards and forums about the sports player Faisal Khalil and non-renewal with Al Ahli and are not official sources "and he continued," that the renewal of Faisal today with the Al Ahli is a response to skeptics."
+On 18 August 2010, Faisal Khalil renewed his contract with Al Ahli and said: " This Period i have witnessed that some of the gossip is not true in the media in general and the boards and forums about the sports player Faisal Khalil and non-renewal with Al Ahli and are not official sources "and he continued," that the renewal of Faisal today with the Al Ahli is a response to skeptics."